khulnasoft/AiKit/docs/overview/motivation/standardization.rst

 ----------------------

 The `Consortium for Python Data API Standards <https://data-apis.org>`_ are on a mission to create this shared standard.
-At Ivy, we support their efforts 100% and we are in the process of adopting their standard ourselves.
+At Aikit, we support their efforts 100% and we are in the process of adopting their standard ourselves.

 .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/background/standardization/consortium.png?raw=true
    :align: center